TwistPHP/TwistPHP/docs/examples/Controllers/Create.md

 ### Capturing the POST data

-To capture the POST data in the controller we can now create a new function called 'postContact' the function will only be called when you are on the '/contact' page with POST data.
+To capture the POST data in the controller, create a new function called 'postContact' the function will only be called when you are on the '/contact' page with POST data.
-Processing the POST data can be done using a model that which can be created in the app/model directory.
+Processing the POST data can be done using a model, which can be created in the app/model directory.

 ```php
 namespace Twist\Models;